 Doctors base the diagnosis on the pattern of symptoms.

-Drugs that stabilize mood, such as lithium and certain antiseizure drugs, and sometimes psychotherapy can help.
+Medications that stabilize mood, such as lithium and certain antiseizure medications, and sometimes psychotherapy can help.

-Bipolar disorder is so named because it includes the two extremes, or poles, of mood disorders Overview of Mood Disorders Mood disorders are mental health disorders that involve emotional disturbances consisting of long periods of excessive sadness (depression), excessive joyousness or elation (mania), or both... read more —depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more and mania.
+The name bipolar disorder is based on the shift in moods between 2 extremes, or poles, of mood disorders Overview of Mood Disorders Mood disorders are mental health conditions that involve long periods of excessive sadness (depression), excessive elation (mania), or both.
+Depression and mania represent the 2 emotional extremes... read more — depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more and mania Mania In bipolar disorder (formerly called manic-depressive disorder), episodes of depression alternate with episodes of mania (or a less severe form of mania called hypomania).
+Mania is characterized... read more .
 It affects about 4% of the U.S. population to some degree.
 Bipolar disorder affects men and women equally.
 Bipolar disorder usually begins in a person’s teens, 20s, or 30s.
 Bipolar disorder in children Bipolar Disorder in Children and Adolescents In bipolar disorder, periods of intense elation and excitation (mania) alternate with periods of depression and despair.
 Mood may be normal in between these periods.
 Children may rapidly go... read more is rare.

-Bipolar I disorder: People have had at least one full-fledged manic episode (one that prevents them from functioning normally or that includes delusions) and usually depressive episodes.
+Bipolar I disorder: People have had at least one full-fledged manic episode (one that prevents them from functioning normally or that includes delusions) and usually have also had depressive episodes.

-Bipolar II disorder: People have had major depressive episodes, at least one less severe manic (hypomanic) episode, but no full-fledged manic episodes.
+Bipolar II disorder: People have had major depressive episodes and at least one less severe manic (hypomanic) episode, but no full-fledged manic episodes.

 However, some people have episodes that resemble a bipolar disorder but are milder and do not meet the specific criteria for bipolar I or II disorder.
 Such episodes may be classified as an unspecified bipolar disorder or cyclothymic disorder Cyclothymic Disorder In cyclothymic disorder, relatively mild and short episodes of elation (hypomania) alternate with mild and short episodes of sadness (depression).
 Cyclothymic disorder resembles bipolar disorder... read more .